String vibration

 A vibration in a string is a wave.
-Resonance causes a vibrating string to produce a sound with constant frequency, i.e. constant pitch.
-If the length or tension of the string is correctly adjusted, the sound produced is a musical tone.
+Initial disturbance (such as plucking or striking) causes a vibrating string to produce a sound with constant frequency, i.e., constant pitch.
+The nature of this frequency selection process occurs for a stretched string with a finite length, which means that only particular frequencies can survive on this string.
+If the length, tension, and linear density (e.g., the thickness or material choices) of the string are correctly specified, the sound produced is a musical tone.
 Vibrating strings are the basis of string instruments such as guitars, cellos, and pianos.
+For a homogeneous string, the motion is given by the wave equation.

 Wave

 The velocity of propagation of a wave in a string ($v$) is proportional to the square root of the force of tension of the string ($T$) and inversely proportional to the square root of the linear density ($\mu$) of the string:

 This relationship was discovered by Vincenzo Galilei in the late 1500s.